adelgadocabrera/decentralized-computing/distributed-systems-essay.md

 ## 8. Distributed systems concepts and challenges
 In this section, we will explore several fundamental concepts and challenges related to distributed systems.
-We will delve into the CAP theorem, which helps model the trade-offs between consistency, availability, and partition tolerance.
+We will delve into the expected behavior of a distributed system, the CAP theorem, which helps model the trade-offs between consistency, availability, and partition tolerance.
 Consistency models, such as eventual consistency and strong consistency, define how data is synchronized and shared among distributed components.
 We will also examine different replication strategies, including leader-based, multi-leader, and leader-less models, which determine how data is replicated across multiple machines.

+### Liveness and safety
+Liveness and safety are two fundamental properties used to reason about the correctness and behavior of distributed systems.

+- Liveness: Liveness refers to the property that a system will eventually make progress and produce a desired outcome.
+It ensures that something good eventually happens in the system.
+In other words, liveness guarantees that a system will not get "stuck" or remain in an undesirable state indefinitely.
+Liveness properties are crucial to ensure that distributed systems continue to operate and progress towards their intended goals, even in the presence of failures or other challenges.
+For example:
+    - Every order placed by a customer is eventually processed and fulfilled, and every payment made by a customer is eventually confirmed.

+- Safety: Safety refers to the property that a system always maintains certain desired invariants or properties, regardless of its past or future behavior.
+It ensures that something bad never happens in the system.
+Safety properties express constraints on the system's behavior and specify what should never occur.
+For example:
+    - The system ensures that a customer cannot place an order without sufficient funds in their account, preventing invalid or unauthorized orders.
+Additionally, the system guarantees that a customer is charged only once for a given order, preventing duplicate payments.

 ### CAP theorem (modelling distributed systems)
 The CAP theorem, also known as Brewer's theorem, is a fundamental concept in distributed systems that helps in understanding the trade-offs between three desirable properties: consistency, availability, and partition tolerance.